tommywilczek/flowersApp/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Dynamic Data

+Dynamic fields can be added to the Mongo database because Mongo's `Mixed` schema type allows fields to be added on the fly.

 ## The Database

 Mongo Atlas is Mongo's cloud database.
 The Flowers database is managed through Mongo Atlas and hosted on AWS.